 The Education and Professional Development Committee will meet on a regular basis such that the objectives of the Committee can be met.

-Meetings will take place by teleconference or skype/zoom.
+Meetings will take place by teleconference or Zoom/Teams.
 As a minimum, one face to face meeting per annum is permitted provided that expenditure is within the budget.
-Where possible, the Education and Professional Development Committee shall endeavour to align a face to face meeting with the ARMS annual conference or event.
+Where possible, the Education and Professional Development Committee shall endeavour to align a face-to-face meeting with the ARMS annual conference or event.
 Meetings will be chaired by the Convenor or a member delegated by the Convenor.

 Committee members will attend at least 75% of scheduled meetings and not miss more than two consecutive meetings without an apology.
-If a Committee member is unable to commit to this level of participation they will stand down as soon as this is known or at the discretion of the Convenor.
+If a committee member is unable to commit to this level of participation they will stand down as soon as this is known or at the discretion of the Convenor.

 Proxy delegations will not permitted.
+If a member is not able to attend, comments should be directed to the convenor prior to the meeting.

 A meeting quorum shall be half of the Education and Professional Development Committee membership.
 When a quorum is not present no resolution may be made, however members present

-may discuss matters and make recommendations which will then be reported to, and ratified by, the next meeting when the quorum is in attendance.
+may discuss matters and make recommendations which will then be reported to, and ratified by, the next meeting when the quorum is in attendance or via circular resolution.

 If necessary extra-ordinary meetings may be held to address urgent matters.